berkay2578/SubnauticaMods/ManageCreatureSpawns2/README.md

 ## Installing

 1. Install BepInEx.
 Instructions are included on the mod page.
-2. Copy the .zip file into the plugins folder of the BepInEx folder.
+2. Extract the .zip file into the plugins folder of the BepInEx folder.
-3. Extract the .zip file.
-This should create a `ManageCreatureSpawns2` folder in your plugins folder with all of the necessary files.
-4. Open the `ManageCreatureSpawns2` folder.
+3. Open the `ManageCreatureSpawns2` folder.
-5. Configure the mod (see below).
+4. Configure the mod (see below).
-6. Start playing
+5. Start playing

 ## Configuration